huidr/nathanson/README.md

-# nathanson-number-theory-solutions
-Solutions/hints to selected problems from Melvyn Nathanson's Elementary Methods in Number Theory
+# Solutions to Selected Problems from Nathanson's Elementary Methods in Number Theory